microsoft/asclepius/README.md

 # AI Generated Lab Results Summary Template
 This project provides an example template to illustrate the use of Azure OpenAI to generate a patient-facing summary of incoming lab results, including explanation of what the results mean and the implications on the patient's health.
 The intent is to simulate an integration with an EHR, intercepting the incoming lab results from the in-basket and passing those results along with the notes from the last encounter to the Azure OpenAI LLM to create an explanation to the patient - reducing cognitive load an time spent by clinicians and getting result information to patients more quickly.

-## Solution Description
-This solution includes an API defined and deployed to an Azure Function App, developed on Python with the Semantic Kernal SDK to define and orchestration prompt function calls to Azure OpenAI.

-**ToDo: create app flow illustration of data inputs, prompt functions and plugin call to OpenAI**

 ## Architecture
 This template deploys an API built and hosted by an Azure Function App, with a Static Web App Blazor front end to illustrate a user selecting a lab result from an in-basket and requesting patient-facing summary from AI.